grayghostvisuals/practice-git/README.md

 * Git Cheat Sheet [https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet)

-Welcome to my practice git repository where you can eff up as much as you'd like plus work with a real, living, breathing person on the other side.
+Welcome everybody to my practice git repository where you can eff up as much as you'd like plus work with a real, living, breathing person on the other side.
 Here we learn all things git.
 Feel free to send me Pull Requests just to discover what it's like when a Repo Master asks you

 <blockquote>
 "Can you squash your commits for us"
 </blockquote>

-and you're all like...
+and you're all like ...

 <blockquote>
 "How the hell do I do that?"